Joudsi/WoTExperiments/README.md

 ```

-## Thing Descriptor Information
+## Thing Description Information

-We can query the Thing Descriptor that has been provided and the properties for each by:
+We can query the Thing Description that has been provided and the properties for each by:

 ```console
 curl --request GET --url http://localhost:8080/properties